szTheory/exifcleaner/README.md

 New translations and corrections to existing translations are welcome!
 See the [Adding a Translation](https://github.com/szTheory/exifcleaner/#adding-a-translation) section if there is a language you would like to add.
 Here is the current translations status:

+- Chinese (Mandarin) ❌ needs translation
-- French ✅
+- French (France) ✅
+- French (Quebec) ❌ needs translation if France version is not sufficient
 - German ✅ by @tayfuuun, with updates by @philippsandhaus
 - Italian ❌ needs translation
 - Japanese ✅ by @AKKED
 - Polish ✅ by @m1chu
+- Portuguese (Brazil) ✅ by @iraamaro
-- Portuguese ❌ needs translation
+- Portuguese (Portugal) ❌ needs translation if Brazil version is not sufficient
 - Russian ❌ needs translation
-- Spanish ✅ by @ff-ss (Francisco)
+- Spanish (Spain) ✅ by @ff-ss (Francisco)
+- Spanish (Latin America) ❌ needs translation if Spain version is not sufficient

 ## Development